 For a while now, I’ve used Rush to manage and deploy a number of Cloudflare Workers from a monorepo.
-It’s been great for me so far, with a focus on efficient builds and support for alternative package managers like PNPM.
+It’s been great for me so far, offering incremental builds and support for alternative package managers like PNPM.

 One thing Rush leaves to the discretion of maintainers is secrets management.
 Given tooling and infrastructure can vary drastically between organisations and even individual projects, there’s nothing wrong with this decision.
 However, it has lead to me implementing my own less-than-desirable setup.